xianlinbox/daily_practise/aws-solution-architect/storage.md

 - io: low latenct SSD
 - st/sc : low cost HDD (can't used as the boot volume)

+With gp2 you get a baseline of 100 IOPS and then 3 IOPS per GiB after the first 33.33GiB, with a max of 16,000 IOPS.
+Pricing is based on volume size.

 Snapshot: incremental,can copy for DR, saved in S3 and can pre-warm for fast loading.

 Data Lifecycle Manager: help to manage snapshots